Wedding of Carl XVI Gustaf and Silvia Sommerlath

-The wedding of Carl XVI Gustaf, King of Sweden, and Silvia Sommerlath took place on Friday, 19 June 1976 at Storkyrkan.
-Carl XVI Gustaf had been reining king of Sweden since 1973 and Sommerlath was a German-born translator.
+The wedding of Carl XVI Gustaf and Silvia Sommerlath took place on Friday, 19 June 1976 at Storkyrkan.
+Carl XVI Gustaf had been king of Sweden since 1973 and Sommerlath was a German-born translator.
 The couple had met at the 1972 Summer Olympic Games in Munich and became engaged in 1976.

-Olof Sundby, Archbishop of Uppsala, presided over the Church of Sweden ceremony in Storkyrkan.
+The archbishop of Uppsala, Olof Sundby, presided over the Church of Sweden ceremony in Storkyrkan.
 The ceremony was attended by the bride's and groom's families, as well as members of foreign royal families, diplomats, and various Swedish and German officials.

 It was the first marriage of a reigning Swedish monarch since King Gustav IV Adolf married Princess Frederica of Baden in 1797.
 Sommerlath became Sweden's first queen consort since 1965.

 Engagement

 In 1972, then Crown Prince Carl Gustaf attended the Summer Olympics in Munich, West Germany, where interpreter Silvia Sommerlath was charged with escorting him.
 In a later interview, the King explained how it just "clicked" when they met.
 In the subsequent years, Carl Gustaf's mother, Princess Sibylla, died, as did his grandfather, Gustaf VI Adolf, and he, therefore, acceded to the Swedish throne.

 On 12 March 1976, King Carl XVI Gustaf announced his engagement to Silvia Sommerlath.
 The King presented his fiancée with a single solitaire ring set with a 2-carat diamond.
 The ring once belonged to his late mother.

 The date was set for 19 June.
-The same date that the future King Oscar I married Josephine of Leuchtenberg in 1823 and their son, the future King Charles XV married Princess Louise of the Netherlands in 1850.
+The same date that the future King Oscar I married Josephine of Leuchtenberg in 1823 and their son, the future King Carl XV married Princess Louise of the Netherlands in 1850.
 34 years later, their daughter, Victoria, married Daniel Westling on the same date in the same cathedral.